Free Motion Quilting Tension Problems

 While it is possible that a tension problem is solely attributable to your bobbin (see NOTE

-below), my experience is the majority of problems are solved with adjustments to
+below), my experience is the majority of problems are solved with adjustments to your needle tension.

 Since your needle thread is showing (looping) on the backside, needle tension is too loose.

 To tighten it, increase the number on your tension controls.
 If the control is a knob, just remember 'righty-tighty'.
 Adjust by one number at a time and test.
 Repeat until you're satisfied with your quilting stitches.

 Now, if you have loops on curved areas on the backside of your quilt, that is called 'eyelashing'.
 You'll find that the rest of your quilting stitches look pretty good, just the curves have problems.

 In that case, first try slowing down as you go around the curves.

 Sometimes we like to 'whip around' a curve...it kind of feels natural...but slow down and try to move the quilt sandwich at an even pace, while keeping the stitching speed steady, too.

 It does feel un-natural to stitch this way at first.
 However, as you get used to moving the quilt sandwich at an even speed it becomes rather zen-like and peaceful.
 (OK.
 I don't mean to sound New-Agey, but I don't have a better description of the feeling.)